UNIVERSITY OF OREGON PORTLAND • APRIL 19-21, 2018

 The eighth annual What is…?
-Conference-Experience, What is Universe? examines communication, complexity, simplicity, coherence, incoherence and how they may or may not contribute to “a pluralistic universe”—networks of relationships.
-It expands the University of Oregon’s commitment to transdisciplinary research and its impact—by cultivating communication at the heart of science, technology, and their environments.
+Conference-Experience, What is Universe? examined communication, complexity, simplicity, coherence, incoherence and how they may or may not contribute to “a pluralistic universe”—networks of relationships.
+It catalyzed and accelerated the University of Oregon’s commitment to transdisciplinary research and its impact—by cultivating communication at the heart of science, technology, and their environments.

 This year’s conference-experience is dedicated to UO SOJC Prof. Tom Wheeler (1947–2018).